A big part of any renovation is budgeting. With our kitchen renovation, we had to choose what to spend on and what to save on.

-Instead, there is a gap, so we first had to drill a piece of 1×4 onto the cabinet wall and then attach the slow close rod onto that piece of wood.
+Instead, there is a gap, so we first had to drill a piece of 1×4 onto the cabinet wall and then attach the soft close drawer adapter onto that piece of wood.

 Then we had to line up the plastic piece that goes onto the outside of the drawer itself.
 Make sure it lines up with the rod.